ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/core_configuration.md

 data preparation scripts used to create other VE inputs.
 This can help keep the various data settings aligned across your project.
 ```

+## Validation of the core configuration

+Each of the model configuration option has specific validation settings that are
+enforced when a configuration is loaded.
+These constraints should be described in the
+documentation of each setting.
+If configuration data contains invalid values, then the
+simulation will exit and the log will contain a detailed breakdown of any configuration
+validation issues.

 ## The spatial grid